 Located deep in the heart of the Ashanti Region in southern Ghana, less than 500 miles north of the Equator, is the historical city of Kumasi.
-Known as both “The Garden City” and the cultural center of Ghana, Kumasi is a must for any traveler exploring the country.
-The top things to do in Kumasi, Ghana not only show off the significance of its culture, but also its unique foods, attractions, and aspects of daily life.
+Known as both “The Garden City” and the national cultural centre of Ghana, Kumasi is a must for any traveler exploring the country.
+The top things to do in Kumasi, Ghana not only show off the significance of its culture, but also its unique foods, kumasi attractions, and aspects of daily life.

 Kumasi’s historical significance dates back to 1695, when it became the capital of the Ashanti Empire.
 Founded by King Osei Kofi Tutu and his adviser Okomfo Anokye, the kingdom became known for its military prowess, architecture, culture, and wealth, which was largely accumulated though the trade of gold and slaves.